KuraiAndras/UnityExtensions.DependencyInjection/README.md

 A simple library to use the Microsoft.Extensions.DependencyInjection library in Unity3D.

-Unity supports this package up to 2.2.0.
-The dlls are included in the package
+The Microsoft.Extensions.DependencyInjection 2.0.0 dlls are included in the package

 ## Why?